Uptycs/toolsreadme/README.md

   --help                  Show this message and exit.
 ```

-A config file is automatically created at `~/.config/iusql/config` at first launch.
+A config file is automatically created at `~/.config/usql/config` at first launch.
 See the file itself for a description of all available options.

 ## Connect and execute a query
 ```
-vibhors-macbook:authcode vibhorkumar$  iusql  -k allinone_apikey.json global
+vibhors-macbook:authcode vibhorkumar$  usql  -k allinone_apikey.json global
 Version: 2.0.2
 Uptycs Security Solution
 Uptysc Inc.
-iusql allinone@global> SELECT upt_hostname, upt_time, days, hours, minutes, seconds from uptime limit 10;
+usql allinone@global> SELECT upt_hostname, upt_time, days, hours, minutes, seconds from uptime limit 10;
 +--------------------------------------------+-------------------------+------+-------+---------+---------+
 | upt_hostname                               | upt_time                | days | hours | minutes | seconds |
 +--------------------------------------------+-------------------------+------+-------+---------+---------+